heymichal/journalsmarter/_posts/2019-07-03-journal-writing.md

 As a result, his journals combine an impressive number of inventions, designs, observations and discoveries (eg. a helicopter and a full dissection of human anatomy) [Here’s a list](http://www.da-vinci-inventions.com/davinci-inventions.aspx){:target="_blank"} of some of Da Vinci’s inventions.
 And that was five hundred years ago!

-Here’s the magic of Leonardo’s journals compressed into one minute:
+Here’s the [video](https://youtu.be/7f93133qzSY) compressing the magic of Leonardo’s journals into one minute.

 What can we learn from this?